Nia Akins: Career

 She won the 800 metres title at the 2025 USA Indoor Track and Field Championships.
 She was selected for the 2025 World Athletics Indoor Championships in Nanjing in March 2025, where she qualified for the semi-finals.
 She fell after only 100 metres of her semi-final, but kept running and almost qualified for the final, finishing just 0.18 seconds short.

 In May 2025, she was named as a challenger for the short distance category at the 2025 Grand Slam Track event in Philadelphia.
 She reached the final of the 800 metres at the 2025 USA Outdoor Track and Field Championships, winning her semi-final in 1:58.09.
 She was leading until the last 100 metres in the final, running 1:59.52 to finish fourth.
 She won the gold medal in the 800 metres competing for the United States at the 2025 NACAC Championships in Freeport, The Bahamas.

+Akins had a low-key start to racing in 2026 after suffering ill-effects from a motor vehicle accident, but went into the 800 metres at the 2026 USA Championships in New York in July with an unbeaten record in the season, albeit in small local races.
+Having won her semi-final, Akins remained unbeaten and won her third national title over 800 metres in four years on 26 July, moving from the back of the field to the front in the final quarter of the race to win in 1:59.25, ahead of Addy Wiley, Meghan Hunter and defending champion Roisin Willis.